mysterious-coding/base_entranced/README.md

 * Cleaned up the displaying of radar icons on Hoth, Nar Shaddaa, Desert, and siege_codes.
 Fixes some icons being displayed when they shouldn't (for example, the only icon you should see at Hoth 1st obj is the 1st obj; you don't need to see any of the other objs or ammo gens or anything).
 * Mind trick has been hardcoded to be removed from siege_codes, saving the need for me to release a new pk3 update for that map.
 * Fixed a bug on the last objective of Desert caused by delivering parts within 1 second of each other.
+* Fixed poor performance of force sight causing players to randomly disappear and reappear.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Since base_entranced was originally based on base_enhanced, and they are both open source, they share a number of features.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.